-Sticking with your treatment can help
+Stay on course with your treatment

-It is important to meet with your doctor to determine whether your originally prescribed treatment is sufficient.
 You should never stop treatment without speaking to your doctor first, even if symptoms have subsided.
 If you do so, you risk that your does not fully dissolve and causes damage to your veins.

 Watching out for symptoms